 As an electrical support engineer you will thoroughly test the different satellite subsystem and communicate with the respective companies in case of any difficulties.
 This will gradually shift towards research into a test and flight harness.
 Whilst researching you will look into how the different subsystems are powered, how they communicate with each other and lastly, if the flight harness can endure the launch and space environment, using a vibration test, for example.
 You will develop electronics and testing skills in a team setting using Arduino while sharpening your C++, critical thinking and problem-solving skills.
 Lastly, your work and ideas will contribute to this team’s goal of sending a satellite into orbit for many year to come!

-Testing & Integration Engineer (~8 hours per week)
+Ground Station & Operations Engineer (~5 hours per week)

 Educational positions